rmwoods/beer.ai/docs/_posts/2020-09-30-welcome-to-compubeer.md

 # What does a beer recipe look like in BeerXML?

-[XXX - to be reviewed by Rob.]

 As a brewer, you might see a recipe written down [like this](https://sierranevada.com/blog/pale-ale-homebrew-recipe/).
 There are some important measured quantites - fermentables and hops being the most obvious.
-There are important ingredients that have implied quantities, such as yeast.
+There are also important ingredients whose quantities are up to the brewer, such as yeast or clarifying agents.
 And if you're a professional brewer, you'd also be looking for particulars such as fermentation temperature, pitch rate, aging schedule, target water composition, and plenty of other details.

-BeerXML files can contain plenty of details - brewer info, ingredients and amounts, end properties of a beer style, a yeast, a hop, [and plenty more](http://www.beerxml.com/beerxml.htm).
+BeerXML files can contain [plenty of these details](http://www.beerxml.com/beerxml.htm).
 However, only a small subset of tags are actually required, and we've found different sites include different sets of information.
-Amongst brewtoad and brewer's friend, we found the following tags to always exist:
+Amongst brewtoad and brewer's friend, recipes usually have at least the following tags:

 |:---:|---|:---:|---|
 | **Style** | ABV\_MAX | **Recipe** | BATCH\_SIZE |